RylanYancey/DomainWarpingBehavior/Octaves.md

-# How Octave change impacts Simplex Noise wave behavior.
+# How Octave change impacts FBM wave behavior.

 To start, let's create a Simplex Noise Configuration with these paramters: